 You weren’t sure what was going on, who is where, and my father they had, from what we heard, who were now in the East, they said when they got to Asaba, they had to call out all the male, because his uncle is from Asaba, the guy who did the original coup.
 They said the Nigerian soldiers called out all the Asaba men and told them to come to the village, um, and what will I call it in English, um, meeting place.
 And they shot.
 They told them to form a circle and they started killing them.

-What saved my father from that was that they had shot him in the eye.
-And he had fallen on top of dead people and remained there until the soldiers left before he got up and returned home.
+What saved my father from that was that they had shot him in the eye and he had fallen on top of dead people and remained there until the soldiers left before he got up to go home.
+You see?
 So they killed so many people without arms.
 They just told them to form a circle and they started shooting all of them.

 And he had fallen on top of dead people…

 I had my father, my uncle on my mother’s side, you know.
 They were involved, even my grandfather on my mother’s side.
 Even though he was a military man himself, but he couldn’t- because they had no arms.
 He was military in the Nigerian army, when Nigeria was Nigeria but he left to come home.
 He had retired and was living in Asaba when all this started.
 When we were in Biafra, before my older brother died, the news came that they had shot all these.
 Oh they bombed my father’s house in Asaba.
 Burned it down to the ground and what really saved them after that was that I used to go out with a Yoruba army officer, and as soon as he came to Asaba, he started looking for my parents and they told them that we had gone to the East but my father was still there and by the time he got to my father’s house, they had burnt down the house, so he took my father and my stepmother and he put them somewhere else and he put an army guard to guard them until the war ended.